CARTAvis/fits2idia/README.md

--s      Use slower but less memory-intensive method (enable if memory allocation fails) -p      Print progress output (by default the program is silent) -m      Report predicted memory usage and exit without performing the conversion
+-s      Use slower but less memory-intensive method (enable if memory allocation fails) -p      Print progress output (by default the program is silent) -m      Report predicted memory usage and exit without performing the conversion -z      Include calculation of mipmaps along 3rd axis of dataset
 ```

 ## Configuration